oar-team/oar/Docs/documentation/OAR-DOCUMENTATION-API.rst

   public

 :output:
-  *structure*: array of hash (a job is an array element described by a hash)
+  *structure*: array of hashes (a job is an array element described by a hash)

   *yaml example*:
     ::